 I have never been good with limitations.

-“What did I do to you?
+"What did I do to you?
 How could you leave one of your people to die?
-What about all those damn ‘this squadron is a family’ speeches from training camp?
-Shit Donnie, we are family.
-It was all a damned lie.
-Family doesn’t leave family to die.
-Big brothers protect little sisters.”
-I thought that was all.
+What about all those 'this squadron is a family' speeches from training camp?
+Come on, Ferris.
+We are family.
+It was all a lie.
+Family doesn't leave family to die.
+Big brothers are supposed to protect little sisters."
+I thought I was done.

 "And just when I found someone who loves me.
 Someone who chooses to forget my past.
 Someone who would do anything for me."

-My eyes focused on the photo of my first love.
+My eyes were locked on the photo of my first love.

 "I need that.
 I need you.
 I'm coming home Kristos."